ArrijithKM/Embedded_LTTS/README.md

 * Step 2 :  To get values from potentiometer
 * Step 3 :  To generate PWM signals based on the potentiometer value
 * Step 4 :  To display the temperature set by user

+## Code
+All codes are provided in src folder and main.c is in main page.

+## Simulation
+Simulation files and screenshot of working simulations are provided.